web analytics

 As you can see, Democrats are leading in six of the seven.
 The Texas Senate seat is currently held by Republican Senator Ted Cruz, a national figure thanks to his 2016 presidential run against Donald Trump.
 His challenger, Democrat Rep. Colin Allred, is spending big and receiving very favorable media coverage from the left-leaning Fourth Estate, which would apparently love to help topple Cruz.
 However, former President Trump has an almost eight-point lead in Texas, and it seems likely that Cruz will receive a boost from being down-ballot.

 Then there are the contests in battleground states that will almost certainly be impacted by what happens in the presidential race.
 Arizona, Michigan, Nevada, Pennsylvania, and Wisconsin are all considered swing states.
 It seems highly probable that a significant portion of voters in these constituencies will not split their ticket – after all, the country is divided in the starkest possible way.
-However, it is two races in particular that Republicans hope could be stepping stones to their Senate majority: Ohio and Wisconsin.
+However, it is two races in particular that Republicans hope could be stepping stones to a broader Senate majority: Ohio and Wisconsin.

 The Curious Case of Ohio